Posted in:

 2. Encrypt Emails

 Encrypting your email content ensures complete confidentiality of your correspondence.
-At the same time, when an user receives an email encrypted in this way, the system will not be able to index its content for subsequent search.
+At the same time, when an email client receives an email encrypted in this way, the system will not be able to index its content for subsequent search.

 Emails containing confidential consumer details are often sent by businesses.
 For example, customer addresses, phone numbers, credit cards’ last four digits, etc. All emails between you and your clients and business contacts should be encrypted.
 They’ll be unreadable to everyone other than the intended recipient.